barbazul/1kfa/mod_guide_player.md

 ![An XP card](images/component_card_green_token.png){ width=2.5inch }

-Resolving flips is the main way that players acquire experience points in 1kFA.
-Experience points are a player's most important mechanical currency in the game.
+Resolving flips is how players acquire experience points (XP) in 1kFA.
+XP are a player's most important mechanical currency in the game.

 Some Deckahedron cards show an experience point symbol in the middle.
 These are XP cards.
-After a flip is *resolved* by an XP card, take a experience point from the supply.
+After a flip is *resolved* by an XP card, take one XP from the supply.

 You may only do this when the card *resolves* a flip. (ie, when flipping multiple cards, only if the *XP card* was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)

-Experience points are a currency you spend to activate "meta" parts of the game.
+XP are a currency you spend to activate "meta" parts of the game.
 See below for moves that let you "break" or "bend" rules, or partially take control of the narrative.